At the height of their society, the Usaili territories covered much of the southern parts of Gepaul.

 “These scratches are too clean for fire magic.”

 Linsan saw scores along the metal from her own magic.
 “My magic.”

 Calibo chuckled.
 “You weren't toying with them, were you?”

 “So who did they kill?”

 Calibo chuckled.
 “We all heard you practice.
-Butterfly kisses and roses don’t make that kind of impact with the ground.”
+Butterfly kisses and roses don't make shake the ground in the village.
+You intended to hurt those men.”
 As to make a point, he slammed his foot into the ground and the soil shuddered.

 “Careful, Cal!” snapped Miska.
 “I don't want to be buried.”